-There’s little doubt that there’s an art to pitching and sending query letters to editors.
-Over the past year I’ve had conversations with a number of editors and I’ve come to realise that many freelance writers don’t differentiate the way they pitch depending on whether the publication is in print or online.
-This is a big mistake.
-Through conversations with editors, I’ve found that there are 3 main mistakes writers make when pitching to online outlets.
+There’s no doubt that there’s an art to pitching and sending query letters to editors.
+During conversations with editors over the years I’ve realised freelance writers are making common pitching mistakes.
+In fact, the first mistake is that writers don’t differentiate the way they pitch depending on whether the publication is in print or online.
+It sounds simple, but if you don’t get this right when pitching online publications, your pitch isn’t likely to get commissioned or even read.

-3 mistakes freelance writers make when pitching to digital publications
+3 mistakes freelance writers make when pitching online publications

-In my recent conversations (in person and online) with editors, I’ve found that there’s a common thread running through why freelance writers aren’t getting their pitches across the line when it comes to digital publications.
+In my conversations with editors, I’ve found that there’s a common thread why why freelance writers aren’t getting their pitches across the line when it comes to digital publications.

 1. Not thinking about the headline first